Can CrowdStrike Holdings Inc. (CRWD) Remain Competitive?

-CrowdStrike Holdings Inc. (NASDAQ:CRWD) went up by 3.43% from its latest closing price compared to the recent 1-year high of $289.24.
-The company’s stock price has collected 3.19% of gains in the last five trading sessions.
-Press Release reported 1 hour ago that CORRECTING AND REPLACING:/ CrowdStrike Joins Forces with SaaS, Cloud and Security Leaders to Set the Standard for XDR Through New CrowdXDR Alliance
+CrowdStrike Holdings Inc. (NASDAQ:CRWD) went up by 4.48% from its latest closing price compared to the recent 1-year high of $289.24.
+The company’s stock price has collected 16.77% of gains in the last five trading sessions.
+Press Release reported on 10/12/21 that CORRECTING AND REPLACING:/ CrowdStrike Joins Forces with SaaS, Cloud and Security Leaders to Set the Standard for XDR Through New CrowdXDR Alliance

 Is It Worth Investing in CrowdStrike Holdings Inc. (NASDAQ :CRWD) Right Now?